Linn County distributed more than $250,000 this week to local human service agencies that address important community needs, such as:

 In every case, the services LCCS is funding cannot feasibly be provided by the County, yet the need exists for these services for Linn County residents.
-Many of these services are important social determinants of health.
-Contributing directly to the funded agencies is the most effective economic means of providing human services for Linn County and helps meet underfunded community needs.
+Contributing directly to the funded agencies is the most effective economic means of providing human services for Linn County.

-Linn County Community Services Funded Agencies in FY23:
+Linn County Community Services Funded Agencies in FY24:

 - Affordable Housing Network: $60,000